-Public Transport/Walking

-Take the Northern Rail trains to Blackburn Railway Station are there are direct trains from Manchester Victoria, Salford Crescent and Preston Railway Stations.
-If you don't wish to walk it then walk three minutes up to the town centre and from stance M get the Darwen Bus to the ground or go to stance N and get the Blackburn Bus Company 4 Bus and it will cost you £1.60 return and alight at Heys Lane then walk down past the Brown Cow Pub and continue to the main roundabout (Shearers Island) go straight on around McDonald and the ground is on the left.
+Take the train to Blackburn Railway Station walk three minutes up to the town centre and from stance 1 and get the Blackburn Bus Company 1 Bus and alight at Heys Lane then walk down past the Brown Cow Pub and continue to the main roundabout (Shearers Island) go straight on around McDonald and the ground is on the left.
+Admission Bryan Douglas Darwen End Adults £28 (A £22) (B £20), OAP's £18 (A £15) (B £12), Juniors £12 (A £7) (B £5) Blackpool Ground - Bloomfield Road, Seasiders Way, Blackpool, Lancashire, FY1 6JJ Main Telephone No: 0871 622 1953 Fax No: 01253 405 011 Capacity: 16,750 (all seated) Pitch Size: 112 x 74 yards Club Nickname: The Seasiders or Tangerines Year Ground Opened: 1899 Undersoil Heating: No Shirt Sponsors: Visit Blackpool Kit Manufacturer: Puma Website: www.blackpoolfc.co.uk Programme: £2.00

-Walking from the railway Station takes around 17 mins and at the entrance, you turn left into Jubilee Street and at the end turn left into Darwen Street walk to the junction of Russell Street you walk straight on towards Bolton.
-This will take you into Great Bolton Street after the bridge and then becomes Bolton Road.
-Follow this straight along for just over a mile.
-After you go under another railway bridge, the ground is down on your left just after you pass the Aqueduct pub you can walk down Kidder Street or Tweed Street to get to the ground

-(nice Pies).

-Bryan Douglas Darwen End

-Adults £28 (A £22) (B £20), OAP's £18 (A £15) (B £12), Juniors £12 (A £7) (B £5)

-Blackpool

-Ground - Bloomfield Road, Seasiders Way, Blackpool, Lancashire, FY1 6JJ

-Fax No: 01253 405 011 Capacity: 16,750 (all seated) Pitch Size: 112 x 74 yards

-Club Nickname: The Seasiders or Tangerines

-Year Ground Opened: 1899 Undersoil Heating: No

-Shirt Sponsors: Visit Blackpool

-Kit Manufacturer: Puma

-Website: www.blackpoolfc.co.uk

-Former Names - Blackpool AFC (merged with South Shore 1899)

-First Admitted to the Football League - 1896 elected from Lancashire Football League to Division Two for Rotherham County FC

-First Official Floodlit Match - October 1958

-Highest Attendance - 39,118

-Highest Score for - 10-0 v Lanerossi Vicenza, Anglo-Italian Cup 10/06/1972

-Highest Against - 1 - 10 v Small Heath 02/03/1901, v Huddersfield Town Division One 13/12/1930

-Highest Scorer in a Season & Highest Scorer Overall - 45 goals 1929/30, 252 James (Jimmy) Hampson 1927 - 38

-Player with most First Team Appearances - 569 James Christopher (Jimmy) Armfield 1954 - 71

-Raikes Hall Gardens (1887 - 97), Athletics Ground (1897 - 98), Raikes Hall Gardens (1898/99), Waterloo Road (Cow Gap Lane) (1899/1900)

-The ground has been almost completely re-developed over the last decade, with three permanent stands being built, along with a temporary stand on the East side.
+History Facts & Records Founded - 1887 Former Names - Blackpool AFC (merged with South Shore 1899) Years at Today's Ground - 118 years First Admitted to the Football League - 1896 elected from Lancashire Football League to Division Two for Rotherham County FC First Official Floodlit Match - October 1958 Highest Attendance - 39,118 Highest Score for - 10-0 v Lanerossi Vicenza, Anglo-Italian Cup 10/06/1972 Highest Against - 1 - 10 v Small Heath 02/03/1901, v Huddersfield Town Division One 13/12/1930 Highest Scorer in a Season & Highest Scorer Overall - 45 goals 1929/30, 252 James (Jimmy) Hampson 1927 - 38 Player with most First Team Appearances - 569 James Christopher (Jimmy) Armfield 1954 - 71 Former Grounds Raikes Hall Gardens (1887 - 97), Athletics Ground (1897 - 98), Raikes Hall Gardens (1898/99), Waterloo Road (Cow Gap Lane) (1899/1900) Ground Guide The ground has been almost completely re-developed over the last decade, with three permanent stands being built, along with a temporary stand on the East side.
 The three permanent sides are of similar design, being single tiered, of the same height, all seated and covered.
 In March 2010 the long awaited South Stand was finally opened, being a mirror image of the North Stand, and extending around and meeting the West Stand, enclosing the South West corner of the stadium.
 During the 2011/12 season the South East corner between the South Stand and the temporary East Stand was also filled with an additional 500 seats.
 The South Stand (Jimmy Armfield Stand) in tribute to the Blackpool legend, Jimmy Armfield which has a capacity of 3,600 seats.

-South Stand

-The West Stand (Stanley Matthews Stand) on one side of the stadium and the North Stand (Stan Mortensen Kop Stand) at one end, were both opened in February 2002.
+South Stand The West Stand (Stanley Matthews Stand) on one side of the stadium and the North Stand (Stan Mortensen Kop Stand) at one end, were both opened in February 2002.
 The North West corner between these stands has also been filled with seating, enclosing this area of the ground.
 Behind the main seating in the West Stand and the North West corner, is a hospitality balcony to the North West corner is the Sir Stanley Matthews Hospitality Suite.
 On the East side of the ground the Club have erected a new covered temporary stand.
 Although temporary it is of a good size housing some 5,000 fans in a single tier of seating of which half are given to away fans with the press dividing them in the middle of the stand.
 It is also covered, with the only main drawback is that it has a number of supporting pillars running across the front of it.
 Situated in one corner of the ground between the East & South stands is a large video screen.